 These kinds of messages can be seen significantly on the internet from time to time.
-Crashing of servers are incidents that are acutely seen on the internet.
+The crashing of servers are unsuspected cyber attack incidents that are acutely seen on the internet.
 These incidents can happen purely due to the shortcomings of the servers set up by the website that we are trying to access.
-The other possibility can be a bit nerve wracking and it is known as Denial of Service attack.
+The other possibility can be a bit nerve-wracking and it is known as a Denial of Service attack.

 This is called DoS attack i.e. Denial of Service.
 The service is denied to genuine users by sending numerous malicious requests also called heavy traffic.

 DoS attack in which many computer systems are used instead of a single system is known as DDoS.
 Nowadays any high scale DoS attack is a DDoS.
 DDoS attack stands for Distributed Denial of Service.

 There are various types of DDoS attack.
 Let us focus on one of the most common type of DDoS attack i.e. Application Layer DDoS Attacks.